Sign in

 Your farm might be a legacy property – a way of life that has been passed down from one generation to the next for centuries.
 It might be something you ventured into more recently.
-Either way, if it’s come time to sell your vast expanse of workable land, there are some key things you should consider before you do.
+Either way, if it’s come time to sell your workable land, consider some key things before you do.
 Hayden Outdoors Director of Sales John Herrity has some tips on the important steps to take before selling your farmland.

-As a farm boy himself – John was raised on his family’s homesteaded farm in Elk Point, South Dakota before pursuing a career as a row crop farm appraiser, construction manager, fishing boat captain and real estate professional – his insight is particularly valuable.
+As a farm boy himself, his insight is particularly valuable.
+John was raised on his family’s homesteaded farm in Elk Point, South Dakota before pursuing a career as a row crop farm appraiser, construction manager, fishing boat captain and real estate professional.

 “Farmland sales can be complex.
 There are so many considerations that go into properly valuing farmland, including soil type and rating, percent tillable, the current ownership model and accurately mapping the property.
 It’s important that sellers and their real estate team be very diligent in doing the work up front before listing the land.”

-Establishing how many people or entities currently own the land is a great place to start when it comes time to sell.
+Establishing how many people or entities currently own the land is a great place to start.
 Is this a family farm property with one name on the title, or do multiple people have a stake in the land?
 If there are multiple owners, is everyone on the same page in wanting to sell?
 Is there a power of attorney for the owner or ownership group?
 The ownership model will determine how easy or more complicated the sale will be, including how sale profits will be divided.

 Owning the land free and clear is obviously the most straightforward way to sell it, however, farms are large, working entities that often require equipment loans and easements to keep them running.
 Talk with your real estate professional about any debt currently associated with the property, including liens on outbuildings or farm equipment.
 Easements are another important thing to consider.
 Because farms tend to be multiple acres in size, they often come with one or more easements to adjacent land that permit access for one property owner or another.
 Buyers will want a complete understanding of these easements before purchasing.
 Encroachments (features that wrongly extend onto your farm from a neighboring property, e.g. an old fence) can be another obstacle to selling farmland and, ideally, should be rectified before listing your property.